yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/01-node-ecosystem/FACILITATOR.md

 # Class 01

 ## How do I prep for today?
-Skim through past course demo to prep for explaining commonJS modules.
-Review the orientation slide deck.

-##### Brian - d22:
-* for this day, it's important to be really comfortable creating basic NodeJS modules, methods on those modules, and the ability to work with basic testing constructs
+It's day 1!
+Having a good handle on how much time you'll need to discuss each topic, and the way that you'll transition into subsequent topics, is a key factor of getting consistency and efficency into your daily lecture format.
+Be sure to follow the same general flow throughout the course and feel free to create a checklist (in GitHub or on the whiteboard) to outline the content of the day.

+You'll want to have a solid level of comfort with the NodeJS `module.exports` pattern, how to export a single function vs multiple methods on a custom module, and how to test a custom module and the methods you've added to it.
+The only third party `npm` package you'll be working with on this day is `jest` - let students know that you'll start talking about the `npm` ecosystem, `package.json`, `npm` scripts, etc the following lecture.

 ## What changed from yesterday?
-N/A

-##### Brian - d22:
-* nothing - it's day 1!
+N/A - it's the first day!

 ## What might students struggle with today?
-Students will struggle with the command line and testing.
-Some students will have trouble setting up NVM.

-##### Brian - d22:
-* students are going to likely have trouble getting used to the syntax of creating basic, but meaningful, tests.
-Be sure to emphasize all components of creating a series of tests for a specific module - I often start this process by diagramming a standard test flow on the whiteboard.
+Students will struggle with getting acclimated to the course assignment workflow and basic computer setup (from the 401 prework).
+Some students will not have Slack, NodeJS, NVM, or Homebrew (for MacOS) properly installed - be prepared to address these issues first thing in lab.
+Some students (primarily those that have tested into 401) may need assitance with Canvas configuration and setup.

 ## What bugs, issues, or surprises have come up in the past for this class?
-Some students will need help setting up slack and canvas.
-Students also will not follow lab instructions correctly.
-Students will need help finding the you tube channel.

-##### Brian - d22:
-* some students will not have NodeJS or `nvm` properly installed - be ready to combat this during the first few hours of lab - sometimes the best approach is to uninstall their current versions and do a fresh reinstall
+Many students will not follow the lab instructions correctly.
+You'll want your TA's to do regular check-in's during the first couple of hours of lab to make sure everyone is on the right track.
+Students may also have a hard time finding daily course resources, like the YouTube playlist and course repository - be sure to put those links in Slack and pin them so that students will always be able to access them quickly.

 ## General comments
-Start the day with ice breakers to learn student names, and introduce your self.

-##### Brian - d22:
-* to second the above comment - introductions - be sure to introduce yourself, the TAs, and have each student introduce themselves and their "why" behind taking 401JS
+Start the day off with instructor/student/TA introductions and, depending on the size of the class, take the time to personalize each student's "who am i and why am i here" comments with your own tie-in's back to the course content and/or future job opportunities.